Million Stars Goreng Pisang: Do you eat Tempura but Shun Goreng Pisang?

 Rolina Curry Puffs: What did Grandpa and Grandma do after they ran away together?

-Curry Puffs $1.20 Here’s a little story that will put a smile on your face.
+Congratulations to Rolina Curry Puffs (@Tanjong Pagar Plaza Food Centre) for making the 2018 Michelin Bib Gourmand Selection list!
+Here’s a little story that will put a smile on your face.
 See the couple in the photo?
-They are Mr and Mrs Tham who run this little stall in Serangoon Gardens Food Centre called Rolina.
-Mr Tham is now 72 and he tells me that he has been selling curry puffs […]
+They are Mr and Mrs Tham who run this little stall in Serangoon Gardens Food Centre called Rolina. […]

 Nan Heng Hainanese Chicken Rice: Mom and Pop Chicken Rice